IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 Simultaneous translation (also known as real-time or streaming translation) is the task of generating translations incrementally given partial input only.
 Simultaneous translation enables interesting applications such as automatic simultaneous interpretation or international conference translations.
 Simultaneous systems are typically evaluated with respect to quality and latency.
-This year, we will have 2 tracks and 3 language pairs:
+This year, we will have 2 tracks and 4 language pairs:

-* Text-to-Text: translating the output of a streaming ASR system in real-time from English to German, English to Japanese and English to Mandarin Chinese.
+* Text-to-Text: translating the output of a streaming ASR system in real-time from English to German, English to Japanese, English to Mandarin Chinese and English to Czech.
-* Speech-to-Text: translating speech into text in real-time from English to German, English to Japanese and English to Mandarin Chinese.
+* Speech-to-Text: translating speech into text in real-time from English to German, English to Japanese, English to Mandarin Chinese and English to Czech.

 We want to highlight the differences with respect to last edition:
 * for the text-to-text track, we will use the output of a streaming ASR system as input instead of the gold transcript.
 As a result, both text-to-text and speech-to-text systems will be ranked together for a given language pair.
-* we are adding Mandarin Chinese as a target language.
+* we are adding Mandarin Chinese and Czech as a target languages.
-* in order to reduce the number of tracks, we will only use segmented input.
+* in order to reduce the number of conditions, English to Japanese and English to Chinese only use segmented input.
+English to German and English to Czech, on the other had, use only unsegmented input.

 We encourage participants to enter all tracks when possible.
 We also encourage participants to contrast cascaded and end-to-end solutions for the Speech-to-Text track.

 ## Evaluation

+This year, we will use automatic evaluation very similar to the last year and we will trial manual evaluation for English-to-Czech track.

+### Automatic Evalution

 We will use a very similar system as last year for evaluation.
 The system's performance will be evaluated in two ways: